-3.9.
-Risk management
+3.11 Risk Management

-- 3.9.1.
-To integrate activities of the programme with primary prevention activities in the general population. - 3.9.2.
-To ensure those identifies as high risk of T2DM are offered appropriate diagnostic testing delivered according to agreed Standing Operating Procedures (SOPs). - 3.9.3.
-To ensure the overall programme addresses potential inequalities in healthcare. - 3.9.4.
-To ensure the optimal integration of these policies with existing systems and initiatives for example Quality and Outcomes Framework (QOF), to avoid duplication and unnecessary testing and/or assessment.
+- 3.11.1 To integrate activities of the programme with primary prevention activities in the general population - 3.11.2 To ensure those identified as high risk of T2DM are offered appropriate diagnostic testing delivered according to agreed Standard Operating Procedures (SOPs) - 3.11.3 To ensure the overall programme addresses potential inequalities in healthcare

-4.0.
-Assessment
+4.0 Assessment

 All patients attending the pharmacy for a health check will be assessed for their CVD risk using the CVD risk tool stated in the 'NHS Health Check Best Practice Guidance' document.
-The following information will be collected, and investigations carried out (this list should be updated to reflect the requirements of the recommended CVD risk tool):
+The following information will be collected and investigations carried out (this list should be updated to reflect the requirements of the recommended CVD risk tool):

 - Blood pressure

-- Pulse rhythm check (see Pulse Check best practice guidance note at the end of this specification)
+- Pulse rhythm check (see Pulse Check best practice guidance note at end of this specification)

 - Smoking status

-- Body Mass Index (BMI)
+- BMI

-- Physical activity levels (GPPAQ Questionnaire)
+- Physical activity levels (GPPAQ questionnaire)

 - Total cholesterol level

 - HDL cholesterol level

 - HBA1C (for those at high risk of diabetes)

 - Family history of diabetes and premature heart disease

 - Ethnicity

 - Postcode (to enable deprivation score to be calculated)

-- Alcohol (audit C screen) see appendices
+- Alcohol (Audit C screen) see appendices

-- Dementia awareness for 65 to 74 year olds (use NHS Health Checks Dementia Awareness Booklet) - see appendices
+- Dementia awareness for 65-74-year-olds (use NHS Health Checks Dementia Awareness Booklet) - see appendices

-5.0.
-Scope and definition of service
+5.0 Scope and Definition of Service

-- 5.1.
-The service is primarily a preventative one, it is not intended for those people who already have vascular disease e.g. people with existing diagnosis of diabetes, hypertension, heart disease, stroke, TIA, CKD.
-It is assumed that these people will be on the appropriate disease registers and receiving treatment as necessary. anyone on high risk register is excluded. - 5.2.
-It is expected that the service will be delivered proactively in a structured and systematic way and can include work outside of the pharmacy with workplaces for example.
-This should be done in liaison with Surrey County Council Public Health team.

-5.3.
-The pharmacy will deliver checks opportunistically and will deliver a minimum equal to 8 Health Checks a month.
-Those failing to achieve this target will receive support from Surrey County Council and the Local Pharmaceutical Committee (LPC) to improve performance.

-5.4.
-The pharmacy will identify and risk score patients with high CVD risk.
+- 5.1 The service is primarily a preventive one; it is not intended for those people who already have vascular disease, e.g. people with existing diagnosis of diabetes, hypertension, heart disease, stroke, TIA, CKD.
+It is assumed that these people will be on the appropriate disease registers and receiving treatment as necessary.
+Anyone on high risk register is excluded. - 5.2 It is expected that the service will be delivered proactively in a structured and systematic way and can include work outside of the pharmacy with workplaces for example.
+This should be done in liaison with Surrey CC public health team. - 5.3 The pharmacy will deliver checks opportunistically and will deliver a minimum equal to 8 Health Checks a month.
+Those failing to achieve this target will receive support from Surrey County Council and the LPC to improve performance. - 5.4 The pharmacy will identify and risk score patients with high CVD risk.

-6.0.
-Service outline
+6.0 Service Outline

-The pharmacy will:
+The Pharmacy will: